Sean-Shmulevich/SpotifyCC/README.md

 ## Program arguments
 - where `user_hash` is a unique id assigned to each user.
-- where monitor_location is top, left, right, back, front, or bottom
+- where `monitor_location` is top, left, right, back, front, or bottom
 - if you do not specify location, a monitor will be picked for you, in the default order listed above.
 - `spotify {user_hash}`
 - `spotify {user_hash} {monitor_location}`
 - `spotify {user_hash} monitor {monitor_location}`
 - `spotify {user_hash} terminal`
     - run on computer instead of on a monitor.

-## Supported features:
-- Play/Pause
-- Next/Prev skip song
-- Monitor music player
-- All monitor sizes supported
-- Terminal music player
-- Album art image rendering

 ## Images